Centrifugal clutches and brakes

 Both axial and radial drives can be supplied.

-All centrifugal brakes and clutches must only be used in conjunction with a suitable drum or belt pulley.
-The operation of a clutch or brake without a suitable drum or belt pulley is forbidden.
+All centrifugal brakes and clutches must only be used in conjunction with a suitable drum.
+The operation of a clutch or brake without a suitable drum is forbidden.
 Non-compliance can result in injury to persons.

 Model K